luxonis/depthai-hardware/DM1098OBC_DepthAI_USB3C_WIFI/README.md

 # Overview

 This repository contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) BW1099 DepthAI SoM.
-The BW1098OBC_WiFi baseboard has three on-board cameras which implement stereo and RGB vision, piped directly into the DepthAI SoM for depth and AI processing.
-The data can be then output to a host via USB 3.1 Gen1 (Type-C) or via ESP32 WiFi interface.
+The BW1098OBC_WIFI baseboard has three on-board cameras which implement stereo and RGB vision, piped directly into the DepthAI SoM for depth and AI processing.
+The data can be then output to a host via USB 3.1 Gen1 (Type-C) or via ESP32 Wi-Fi interface.

 ## Repository structure:
 * `PCB` contains the packaged Altium project files